Rules

 Performing this ritual takes at least 10 minutes of roleplaying.
 If the ritual is cast using the Imperial Regio it requires at least 5 minutes of roleplaying instead.

 During the ritual the casters must be in a strong Spring regio.
 This ritual targets a territory, and must be performed at a regio in that territory.
 If the ritual is used to target an Imperial territory, it may instead be performed at the Imperial regio at Anvil.
+During the performance of the ritual the casters must name at least one region within the target territory which has the coastal quality.

 This effect is a curse.
 A target may be under more than one curse at a time.